buildpacks-community/kpack/README.md

 ### Running Tests

-* To run the e2e tests the build service system must be installed and running on a cluster
+* To run the e2e tests, kpack must be installed and running on a cluster
 * The IMAGE_REGISTRY environment variable must point at a registry with local write access

     ```bash